-- Auto Lets the BIOS automatically detect IDE/SATA devices during the POST.
-(Default) None If no IDE/SATA devices are used, set this item to None so the system will skip - the detection of the devices are used, set this term to hone so the system with
+Auto Lets the BIOS automatically detect IDE/SATA devices during the POST.
+(Default) None If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.